 Lockheed Martin Corp.
-(LMT) is expected to receive a military satellite contract from the U.S. Air Force by Dec.
+(LMT:US) is expected to receive a military satellite contract from the U.S. Air Force by Dec.
 31 that may be valued at almost $2.6 billion, according to the service and the company.

 The contract would cover the purchase of two space vehicles, the final installment in a six-satellite constellation of the Advanced Extremely High Frequency communications program.